Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Get a friend anyway.
 Adam," she said, more seriously.
 "We’ll figure it out, okay?
 This is just temporary.
 You’ll be doing your superman thing before long, understand?"

-"Yeah…" he sighed, then resolved himself. "...Yeah."
+"Yeah..." he sighed, then resolved himself. "...Yeah."

 "Attaboy.
 C’mon.
 Home’s waiting."

 Adam nodded, rested his head back and tried to relax.
 Right now, Forln’s advice to just *rest* wasn’t sounding so difficult.
 Even being awake and talked to was kinda tiring.
 His whole body wanted to curl up, sleep and heal.
 And, well... he was in a wheelchair.
-And whoever’d built it had made it kinda comfy, even…
+And whoever’d built it had made it kinda comfy, even...

 But there was too much going on around him to really want to sleep.
 They were on *Origin* for fucksake, there weren’t too many people had ever set foot on the Corti homeworld.
 A small swarm of cleaning drones was following them around, sanitizing every inch of every surface they even passed near.
 Their progress through the hospital was cleared for them, with little gray people waiting down the side corridors behind blue forcefields until they were gone.